 The Gallo-Roman building, situated on the site of the present baths, was composed of more than five vaulted rooms, cobbled with alabaster and adorned with mosaics, containing baths, basins and surrounded by galleries with porticos.
 A network of piping, including aqueducts in stone and hollowed oak trunks serving as channels for harnessing the spring water inside the establishment, was also discovered.
 Nearby the ferruginous springs, Félix Bourquelot unearthed remains of columns, which could indicate proof of the existence of a small temple dedicated to Luxovius and Bricta in this area.
 It is besides interesting to note that, in the 19th c., the ferruginous springs were called ‘Springs of the Temple’.

-The three inscriptions to Bricta and Luxovius came from the Baths, and three barrels of coins, some gold or silver, were recovered from the site.
+The two inscriptions to Bricta and Luxovius came from the Baths, and three barrels of coins, some gold or silver, were recovered from the site.
 As you might expect, the excavators also found many ex-votos, some in the shape of body parts, others showing the pilgrims themselves.
 Since these wooden carvings often wear torcs or the hooded cloak of the Gauls, we have to assume they were locals.

 The divine pair shared their temple with other deities, in good polytheistic style.
 One white marble altar was dedicated to Sirona and Apollo, whose cult extended from northern Gaul across to the empire’s borders in Germany and Budapest.
 (According to the Wikipedia entry, one scholar has suggested that Bricta was a form of Sirona, but there’s no evidence that this is the case.
 Beck’s map (scroll down) shows a number of healing and water goddesses in France, suggesting that Bricta was part of a pattern.)